-Some of the most chilling tales of hauntings in West Virginia are based on real events, and one of the most horrific is that of the Screaming Lady of Mason County.
-Her ghost is said to haunt, or to have haunted, the woods south of "the Bend" in the Ohio River, as the region is known.
+POINT PLEASANT, W.Va. — Some of the most chilling tales of hauntings in West Virginia are based on actual events, and one of the most horrific is that of the Screaming Lady of Mason County.
+Her ghost is said to haunt or to have haunted the woods south of the Great Bend in the Ohio River.

 For more than a hundred years, the ghost haunted the Big Woods.
 More often than not, it was heard rather than seen.
 Screams with what seemed like no source echoed through the woods.

 One night, a newcomer to the area heard the screams.
 Thinking that a living woman was in trouble, he did what any sane person would do and called the police.
 Several officers came out and found the source of the screaming—a ghostly woman standing in the road with her face scratched and bloody.
 They did what most sane people would do.
 They turned the car around and got the heck out of there, though her screams followed them to town.

 Finally, in 1986, Mary Somerville’s grave was discovered by strip miners who were working on the edge of the Big Woods.
 Mining stopped, and undertakers from Foglesong Funeral Home were called in to exhume the remains and give them a proper burial at the Zuspan Cemetery.
 I like to think that since then, the Screaming Lady has been at rest."

 Couple claims to photograph bigfoot near New River Gorge

 A husband and wife living in a remote corner of Fayette County in southern West Virginia claim to have encountered and photographed a bigfoot.
 Billy Humphrey, of Danese, says that before the October 2019 incident, he had ridiculed such allegations but has spent the last half-year turning the encounter over in his mind.
 Read the full story here.

 Sign up to receive a FREE copy of West Virginia Explorer Magazine in your email weekly.
 Sign me up!